Apiariaton/CS50/README.md

 These were the problems I solved during CS50's Introduction to Computer Science programme. https://cs50.harvard.edu/x/2023/weeks/1/

+The Drafts and Explorations folder contains those files which I wrote to engage with a particular concept, and as such, are messer, more rough drafts.

 **Week 1: C**

 **Week 2: Arrays**